 How Probation Works in Practice

-If you are sentenced to probation, you will likely be assigned a probation officer.
+Most people on probation will be assigned a probation officer.

 Benefits of Probation